 Extensive drilling has been undertaken during 2014 with significant extensions in known strike beyond the magnetic model in the North and South directions.
-A total of 69 drill holes totaling 11,231m were used for the maiden resource estimate (ASX released on the 24th November 2014).
-Drilling is ongoing and ninety diamond drill holes have been completed at the end of the Quarter with further drilling ongoing.
+A total of 69 drill holes totaling 11,231m were used for the maiden resource estimate (ASX release - 24 November 2014).
+A total of one hundred and eight diamond drill holes have been completed at the end of the Quarter.